Doctor & Specialist Visits

 Document these in your health app immediately.
 Not later.
 Not when you get home.
 While the information is fresh and accurate.

-The compound effect of prepared visits
+The long-term impact of consistently prepared doctor visits

 One prepared visit saves 5–10 minutes of information gathering.
 Over a year of quarterly visits, that's 20–40 minutes of additional clinical discussion time.
 For people managing chronic conditions who see multiple specialists, the compounding effect is even greater.